 Proctoring Online enables assessments to be taken from home or office, removing the need to travel to a test center, without compromising on security.
 Such proctored tests are widely used in certification programs.

 We enable customers to proctor individual test-takers or a group of test-takers in-person and onsite.
-We provide the tools to start, pause, un-pause and stop tests for an individual or group within a test centre and to monitor a group’s progress.
+We provide the tools to start, pause, un-pause and stop tests for an individual or group within a test center and to monitor a group’s progress.
 Proctoring Onsite helps protect content and reduce cheating, increasing the validity, reliability and defensibility of exams.

 Prior to Covid-19, there was a trend from test centers to online proctoring.
 Covid-19 has hugely accelerated this with many more programs using online proctoring and the change is here to stay.
 But which is more secure?